 Genres (Film): Fantasy, Animation, Music, Musical Drama, Musical, + more

-#32 on The Best Movies for Kidssee more on Pinocchio
+#44 on The Best Animated Films Eversee more on Pinocchio

-This particular image comes from a 1943 anti-Nazi propaganda film called Der Fuehrer's Face.
-This Disney joint was conceived as a way of selling war bonds and depicted Donald Duck in the midst of a nightmare where he slaves away in a factory in Nazi Germany.
-Of course, it’s all a dream and Donald wakes up back in the United States, thankful to be in good old ‘Merica.
+This particular moment comes from a 1943 anti-Nazi propaganda film called Der Fuehrer's Face.
+The Disney short was conceived as a way of selling war bonds, and depicted Donald Duck in the midst of a nightmare where he slaves away in a German factory.

 Initial Release: 1943